I have over 13 years’ experience as a translator of literary and genre fiction, including 13 novels, plus short stories

-Smoking Kills, by Antoine Laurain (tr.
-Louise Rogers Lalaurie), Gallic Books, 2018
+Smoking Kills by Antoine Laurain, Gallic Books, 2018

-First published in France in 2008, Smoking Kills pre-dates Laurain’s established successes in English (The President’s Hat, The Red Notebook and French Rhapsody, all translated by Gallic Books).
-When executive headhunter Fabrice Valantine resorts to hypnotism in the face of the smoking ban (and not a little pressure from his high-powered wife, a curator of questionable contemporary art) the results are unexpected, even strangely satisfying… A romp through Parisian bourgeois-bohemia, with more than a hint of darkness below the surface.
+When executive headhunter Fabrice Valantine resorts to hypnotism in the face of the smoking ban (and not a little pressure from his high-powered wife, a curator of questionable contemporary art) the results are unexpected, even strangely satisfying… A romp through Parisian bourgeois-bohemia and the darkness beneath.

-“Antoine Laurain is as dry as a chilled Chablis and makes merry nonsense of the theory that the French can’t laugh at themselves. […] His cast of characters is brilliant […] Formidable.”
+“Antoine Laurain is as dry as a chilled Chablis and makes merry nonsense of the theory that the French can’t laugh at themselves”

 Wendy Holden in the Daily Mail.